wawilson810/Tinned-Fish-Analysis/README.md

 ![Prediction Error](https://github.com/wawilson810/Tinned-Fish-Analysis/blob/main/Visualizations/Prediction_Error.png)

-The distribution is broken down by the actual rating of each review and from it we can see that 5 star reviews made up the majority of the reviews we looked at and the predictions tended to be 1 off from the actual value.
+The distribution is broken down by the actual rating of each review and from it I can see that 5 star reviews were most frequent and the star rating predictions tended to be off by +/- 1 star from the actual value. .
 The most accurate predictions were those for 4 and 3 star rated reviews whose predictions tend to only have an error of 1 or less.

 ### Noticeable Findings

-For the actual visualizations, we decided to focus on the four fish with the largest number of uses of our key words which are Tuna, Sardines, Salmon and Anchovies.
-One of the main things we looked at was how the Sentiment Contribution for each word compared between these different fish to see if there were any noticeable differences in how the words were used in those reviews.
+For the actual visualizations, I decided to focus on the four fish with the largest number of reviews which are Tuna, Sardines, Salmon and Anchovies.
+One of the main things I looked at was how the Sentiment Contribution for each word compared between these different fish to see if there were any noticeable differences in how the words were used in those reviews.
 Here are some significant examples.

 #### Omega

 ![Omega](https://github.com/wawilson810/Tinned-Fish-Analysis/blob/main/Visualizations/omega.png)

-One of the words we were interested in the most was 'omega' since the amount of omega fatty acids in fish, specifically species often found in tinned fish, has been talked about a lot in recent years.
-From this graph we see that for most of the species, it contributes pretty neutrally to the confidence score of each star rating with the exception of anchovies where it contributes highly to 5 star reviews.
+One of the words I was interested in the most was 'omega' since the amount of omega fatty acids in fish, specifically species often found in tinned fish, is sought after for health benefits.
+This graph shows the Average Sentiment Contribution for the four fish we focused on; Sardines, Salmon, Tuna and Anchovies.
+From this graph we see that for most of the species, this keyword contributes fairly neutrally to the confidence score of each star rating, with the exception of anchovies where it has a higher contribution to 4 and 5 star reviews.
 This indicates that this is an important factor when people consider different tinned anchovy products.

 #### Wild

 ![Wild](https://github.com/wawilson810/Tinned-Fish-Analysis/blob/main/Visualizations/wild.png)

-This is interesting because it shows a negative association with the word wild in two of the three shown fish, showing it contributing to 1 and 2 star reviews and detracting from 4 and 5 star reviews.
-The exception to this is with Salmon which indicates a high favorability for wild caught salmon as opposed to farm raised.
+This is interesting because it shows a negative association with the word ‘wild’ in tuna as opposed to the other fish, showing it contributing to 1 and 2 star reviews and detracting from 4 and 5 star reviews.
+The exception to this is with Salmon which indicates a high favorability for wild caught salmon and sardines as opposed to captively ranched tuna which could stem from concerns over population depletion.

 #### Local

 ![Local](https://github.com/wawilson810/Tinned-Fish-Analysis/blob/main/Visualizations/local.png)

-Almost as a counter to the previous example, here we can see that the word local contributes positively to higher ratings for these fish except for tuna and salmon at the 5 star rating.
-This could indicate a bias towards imported products or products from specific regions for these two larger species of fish.
+Continuing with the focus on where the fish were sourced, let us look at the word ‘local.’
+Here we can see that the word local contributes positively to higher ratings for these fish except for tuna and salmon at the 5 star rating.
+This could indicate a bias towards imported products or products from specific regions for these two larger, oftentimes more expensive species of fish.